Voltage-tuned anomalous-metal to metal transition in hybrid Josephson junction arrays

 To characterize the saturating regime at low temperature, we analyze the low-$T$ slope of $\ln(\rho)$ versus $\ln(T)$ for different $V\sb{FG}$.
 For each trace, we perform a linear fit to the data below 70~mK, yielding $d\ln(\rho) / d\ln(T)$.
 A positive (negative) slope indicates a superconducting (insulating) state.
 The intermediate regime, with a suppressed slope but finite $\rho$, can be identified as the anomalous metal~\cite{kapitulnik2019colloquium}.
 This can be illustrated by plotting $d\ln(\rho) / d\ln(T)$ as a function of average resistivity, $\bar{\rho}$, in the fitted $T$ range; see \cref{fig:3}(b).
 The slope is positive for $\bar{\rho}\lesssim10^{-2}~h/4e^2$ and negative for $\bar{\rho}\gtrsim10^2~h/4e^2$, consistent with superconducting and insulating states, respectively, as $T\to0$.
 For $\bar{\rho}$ between $10^{-2}$ and $10~h/4e^2$, $d\ln(\rho) / d\ln(T)$ is roughly zero, indicating that the SIT is interrupted by the AM phase, spanning three orders of magnitude of $\bar{\rho}$.

 We note that $\rho$ at $V\sb{FG}=-1.20$~V remains roughly $h/4e^2$ throughout the measured $T$ range [\cref{fig:3}(a)].
 For less negative $V\sb{FG}$, $\rho$ drops below its normal-state value---in some cases by several orders of magnitude---before saturating at low $T$.
 For slightly more negative $V\sb{FG}$, the first couple of traces still saturate, but at values higher than their high-$T$ resistivity.
 This behavior resembles a smooth crossover from a failed superconductor to a failed insulator within the anomalous metallic phase and may be attributed to quantum fluctuations~\cite{Couedo_2016_Dissipative, zhang2022anomalous, trugenberger2023gauge}.
+We note that a similar phenomenology has been observed in cuprate superconductors~\cite{li2019tuning}, although the connection between underlying microscopic mechanisms remains unclear.

 The AM phase is observed as $V\sb{FG}$ reduces the carrier density in the junctions between the islands, driving the SIT, while the regions around the islands remain populated ($V\sb{TG} = 0$).
 However, as mentioned earlier, depleting those regions can tune the system into a conventional metallic phase.
 With this in mind, we investigate how the system evolves between these two metallic regimes.
 Specifically, we focus on the narrow region that connects the intermediate-$\rho$ regime associated with the anomalous metal at less negative $V\sb{TG}$ to the broader metallic regime emerging at more negative $V\sb{TG}$; see \cref{fig:2}(a).
 This connection is seen more clearly in a zoomed-in map of $\bar{\rho}(V\sb{FG}, V\sb{TG})$, averaged over $T = 15$ to 55~mK range taken in 2.5~mK steps; see \cref{fig:4}(a).